 To increase your RAM allocation:

-- Navigate to the Dashboard page.
+- Navigate to the VPS page.

 - To the right of your VPS, click the Change RAM button under the ‘Actions’ column.